 Although this is an extreme form of wrongful termination, it still happens.
 Usually this occurs in the recruiting process, to get you into the job.
 Promising you many things, only to lose everything when employed.
 David Whipple can help you find the correct way to attack the fraud legally.

 Some forms of discrimination that can have legal action include: your race, color, national origin, gender, religion, age, disability, pregnancy, or genetic information.
 If any of these are the reason for your termination, talk to David Whipple.

 Were you fired for missing work due to jury duty, military duty, or using earned vacation time?
 These can be ground for a suit to take place.
 There are other examples of public policy, which David Whipple can help you understand.
 For it to be public policy, there must be a law that corresponds to your reasoning of termination.

 Did your employee retaliate after you had done something legal?
 Did you file for sexual harassment, then get fired soon after?
 This is an example of an employer retaliating after you had taken some sort of legal action.

 Has your contract been breached by your employer?
 Have you had an injury at work but your employer refuses to pay the medical bills?
 There can be many examples of different breaches in a contract, which may be due to a miscommunication between an employer and employee.
 A lot of the time there is just a misunderstanding of the contract.
 David Whipple can help you and your employer understand what your contract stated.

 During the firing process, your employer started to spread false rumors about you.
 This is defamation.
 You have the legal right to protect how you are represented in the community.
 This can severely damage your future employment opportunities.

 If you feel any of these occurred during your termination process, please call David Whipple now at (816) 842-6411.
-You can use our contact form to contact us as well.
+You can use the contact form to contact him as well.